The ethos of Gun Fu is to attack only as a last resort. The authority of Gun Fu is in defense. Until there is an attacker, the art of Gun-Fu does

 2. Responding to an attack in the moment between the attacker's intent and his/her intended execution.

-action, there is a thought.
-It's when that thought attaches to your intent, that Chi emerges within you to advance the complex of biomechanical responses and transmissions which ultimately
+there is a thought.
+It's when that thought attaches to your intent, that Chi emerges within you to advance the complex of biomechanical responses and transmissions which ultimately manifest as an

 "If an opponent doesn't move, you don't move.
 If the opponent moves, you move first."